patrickmslatteryvt/vSphere_automation/zol/README.md

 * [References](#references)

 ## Purpose:
-Project to automate the deployment of a ZFS on Linux VM using CentOS v6.5 for testing purposes.
+Project to automate the deployment of a ZFS on Linux VM running CentOS v6.5 for testing purposes.

 ## Requirements:
-Create a vSphere VM to test our ZOL setup in.
 Requires a vSphere infrastructure with PowerCLI installed on your client.
 I tested with vSphere v5.5 on my server and with PowerCLI v5.5 and PowerGUI v3.8 on my client.

 ## Provision VM using PowerCLI
 Copy the contents of: